briansimoni/docker-workshop/README.md

 * Now you can send messages to the other container!
 * Netcat is a useful network debugging tool

-4. Volumes with nginx
+4. **Volumes with nginx**
 * `mkdir docker-volumes`
 * `cd docker-volumes`
 * `docker run --volume ${PWD}:/usr/share/nginx/html --name nginx -p 7000:80 -d nginx`
 * Now modify index.html and visit http://localhost:7000

-5. Dockerfiles
+5. **Dockerfiles**
+We are going to Dockerize the Node.js application in this repository

-6. Docker Compose
+6. **Docker Compose**
+We are going to provide the external dependencies that the node.js requires via docker-compose

 # Useful Commands
 * `docker container prune`